Direct transfer

 Payment claims

 When a payment request is created with a party that isn’t on platform, Natural creates a claim link and sends an email or SMS message with a claim link to the recipient.
 The recipient can then onboard onto Natural and claim their funds.
 They will need to be KYB/KYC’d according to our compliance program before they can withdraw funds from their Natural wallet.
-Claims expire after 30 days if not redeemed, and unclaimed funds are returned to the originating party.Best practices
+A claim link stays valid until the recipient redeems it.Best practices

 Clear Recipient and Amount